superfaceai/one-sdk-js/.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md

 4.

 ## Your Environment
 Include as many relevant details about the environment you experienced the bug in.
-Preferably include result of `superface --version`
+Preferably include:
+* Version used
+* Environment name and version (e.g. Node 8)
+* Operating System and version
+* Link to your project